atordvairn/blog/data/blog/deploying-a-next.js-app-on-vercel.md

 ![next.js logo](https://assets.vercel.com/image/upload/q_auto/front/assets/design/white-nextjs.png)
 vercel is the best platform to deploy and test your next.js application.
 Let's see how you can deploy there for free.

-for this, you need to have one accounts:
+for this, you'll need to have one account:
 - [vercel](https://vercel.com/) (ofc)

 first of all, make a git repository with a next.js project